| Title: | Network Representations of Attitudes |

 |

-A string flag specifying how edges are selected in the network representation.
+A string flag specifying how edges are thresholded in the network representation.

 |